 Why do we find charcoal in so many natural tooth products?

-First, it’s believed that charcoal can white your teeth.
+First, some believe that charcoal can white your teeth.
 Without bleach or other potentially toxic chemicals.
+(But I must point out no scientific studies have been done to confirm this.)

-Also, activated charcoal (the kind sold in health food stores) is thought to be an excellent way to remove toxins.
+Also, activated charcoal (the kind sold in health food stores) is thought to be an excellent way to remove toxins, because it binds with them.
+(Which is why it’s often proposed as a tooth whitener and plaque fighter.)

 The theory is that harmful substances bind themselves to all the little nooks and crannies (too small to see with the naked eye) found in charcoal.
 (So it can also freshen your breath.)